imWinson/SiteMap_Python/README.md

     >>> python crawler domain(e.g. www.hanzhaodeng.com)

-## example result of http://thought.so can be found on www.hanzhaodeng.com/sitemap.xml
+Example result of http://thought.so can be found on www.hanzhaodeng.com/sitemap.xml